Fans of Felines is written/compiled by

 This section is devoted to mentioning well-known or famous people, from both historical and more recent times, who have been noted for their liking of cats.
 For most the name of at least one of their pets is given, although some people had more than one cat, or a succession of them (like Ernest Hemingway, who remarked, 'One cat leads to another.').
 Thumbnail portraits of the people are included, in a few cases with cat.

-Of course these are only some of the celebrated personages throughout history and up to the present day who have taken a liking to cats in some cases a real love of them.
+Of course these are only some of the celebrated personages throughout history and up to more modern times who have taken a liking to cats in some cases a real love of them.
 A number of American presidents have had cats in the White House, and you will find them mentioned near the beginning of our page about Socks, the Clintons' cat.

 It's interesting to note also people who definitely did not like our feline friends, although so far we have come across fewer ailurophobes than ailurophiles.
 But is it significant that some of the most feared and ruthless conquerors in history are said to have detested cats?
 Alexander the Great, Genghis Khan, Josef Stalin, Adolf Hitler and Napoléon Bonaparte were all apparently cat-haters, as were Julius Caesar, Kaiser Wilhelm of Germany and General (later US President) Dwight D. Eisenhower.
 Perhaps there is something in many military minds that leads them to dislike the cat's independence and the fact that it is practically impossible to make a cat do what it doesn't want to.